steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Page Tabs LFO1](../images/Creating-a-Mod-Matrix-PageTabs-LFO1.png)

-3. Select the LFO 2 group and set the following properties.
+3. Select the LFO 2 group and set the following properties:

 #### Properties